 It’s important to remember that some of the nurses we’re trying to connect with can be skeptical people.
 Part of this is an occupational hazard: There are only so many times you can hear patients tell you that they’re stringently following doctor’s orders when all the evidence points to the contrary before you begin to doubt their reports!
 Nurses know that some folks talk the talk but don’t walk the talk.

 Our culture also plays a role as well.
-The Pew Research Group tells us that people no longer trust the government; The New York Times reports that we don’t trust big corporations or financial institutions; and Gallup tells us that nearly two thirds of Americans don’t trust the media.
+The Pew Research Group tells us that people no longer trust the government; The New York Times reports that we don’t trust big corporations or financial institutions; and Gallup tells us that nearly two-thirds of Americans don’t trust the media.

 It can be tough for healthcare systems that want their nurses to trust them to create that sense of confidence!
 Creating trust requires that one’s words and one’s actions be in alignment.
 Walk the talk!
-If you want your nurses to trust that you actually care about them and their well-being, your organization’s actions must reflect this sentiment in every sphere, from creating and implementing nurse-friendly policies and procedures to ceremonial occasions, like Nurses Week and Hospital Week.
+If you want your nurses to trust that you care about them and their well-being, your organization’s actions must reflect this sentiment in every sphere, from creating and implementing nurse-friendly policies and procedures to ceremonial occasions, like Nurses Week and Hospital Week.
 Sincerity matters, and is appreciated and remarked upon by nurses, like the comment from one nurse below:

 “I know it came from their hearts, the words spoken were truly meant for each of us,” said Wanda Roberts, on Facebook, “I can't thank Christine Donohue RN of Capital Caring Hospice enough for making May 6th the best day of the year so far.”

-The takeaway here is clear: As you begin making plans for Nurses Week or Hospital Week 2014, start from a place of genuine appreciation for the role nurses play in your organization’s success.
+The takeaway here is clear: As you begin making plans for Nurses Week or Hospital Week next year, start from a place of genuine appreciation for the role nurses play in your organization’s success.
 The front line of patient care is an important place to be.
 You want the very best people standing there… and once they’re in place, you want to keep them happy.
 It needn’t take much (although it does take more than a pen!) but you do need to be sincere.

 50% Complete